Are Crampons Necessary For Climbing Mount Shasta?

 Additionally, crampons come in different configurations, such as 10-point, 12-point, and 14-point designs.
 The number of points refers to the number of spikes on each crampon.
 More points provide increased traction on steep terrain but may be overkill for less technical climbs.

-See also What Are The Camping Regulations For Cooking On Mount Shasta?
+See also What Safety Gear Is Necessary For Climbing Mount Shasta?

 How crampons aid in ice climbing